fullstack-development/donat-pool-offchain/README.md

 ```

 Notes:
+- Alternatively may run `bash ./environment/preprod/kupo.sh` from the project root to run the Kupo service for current project configuration.
 - If it's the first time you run Kupo, you also better to add `--defer-db-indexes` flag to speed up the initial indexer synchronization.
 - You may specify the `since` argument with different value (please see the Kupo [manual](https://cardanosolutions.github.io/kupo/))
 - Instead of connecting via Ogmios you may also connect to Cardano-Node directly.
 In this case replace `--ogmios-host` and `--ogmios-port` arguments with

 ```
   --node-socket some-folder/cardano-node/node.socket \